mvcds/my-money/readme.md

   * The web layer created with `yarn create react-app my-app --template cypress` run on `src` because I was lazy about configuring a react app
 * When changing things on dependencies, the layer above does not works
 * After creating a new layer, I removed all `node_modules` folders and `yarn.lock` files  (root and workspaces), and rerun `yarn` on the root project - but just because I'm paranoid, you don't need to do it as [things will work ~almost~ all the time][1]
+* For this example app, user cannot read projections directly, so there's no use case for it.
+If more features need this capability while users don't, the way to go is to create a use case for it BUT not an adapter.

 ## Known issues